Sida's work in Zimbabwe

 More women and young people vote

 Despite positive statements from the president regarding free and independent elections, democratic space is limited.
-Sweden’s support for the Zimbabwe Election Support Network and the Youth Empowerment Transformation Trust helped more people (especially women and young people) to vote in the 2018 elections.
+Sweden’s support for the Zimbabwe Election Support Network and the Youth Empowerment Transformation Trust contributed to more people than ever voting in the 2018 elections.8

 Education on democracy and human rights